Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 - Combine all CSV files in the `csv/` directory
 - Convert them to a plist file at `plist/combined.plist`
-- Show instructions for importing
+- Show instructions for [importing](#import) the plist file into your MacOS System Settings

 <h3 id="Advanced Usage">Advanced Usage</h3>